icodejsx/Typescript-tutorial/README.md

 this is a process of strictly decaring types of variables , objects and array dd
 # Dynamic types(any)
-type any is used for type of variable when declaring any it means any type is accepted
+type any is used for type of variable when declaring any it means any type is accepted. it kinda gon back to javascript